-Issue: Some mines could not demonstrate integration of safety management system (SMS) documentation from risk assessment through to fire or explosion principal hazard management plan, explosives principal control plan and other SMS documents.
-It was observed that some fire or explosion principal hazard management plans and explosives principal control plans did not reference all subordinate documents for managing risks to health and safety, including procedure documents.
+Issue: Some mines could not demonstrate integration of safety management system (SMS) documentation from risk assessment through to the fire or explosion principal hazard management plan, explosives principal control plan and subordinate documents.
+Fire or explosion principal hazard management plans and explosives principal control plans did not reference all subordinate documents for managing risks to health and safety, including procedure documents.

-Response: Mine operators must ensure that the SMS provides a comprehensive and integrated system for the management of all aspects of risks to health and safety at the mine.
+Response: Mine operators must ensure that the SMS provides a comprehensive and integrated system for the management of all aspects of risks to health and safety at the mine.2